stephengold/LbjExamples/README.md

 documentation and example applications for [the Libbulletjme 3-D physics library][libbulletjme].

-It contains 2 subprojects:
+It contains 3 subprojects:

 1. docs: [Antora] documentation for Libbulletjme, including the tutorial
-2. apps: applications referenced in the tutorial
+2. apps: [Java] applications referenced in the tutorial
+3. kotlin-apps: [Kotlin] translations of certain apps

 The applications make use of [the SPORT graphics engine][sport], which was formerly a subproject and is now a separate project at [GitHub].

-Complete source code (in [Java]) is provided under
+Complete source code is provided under
 [a 3-clause BSD license][license].